Draft OCP

 Project Background

-The Cumberland OCP lays out a long-term vision, goals and actions to guide growth and change in the community over 10 years and beyond.
-The OCP also sets priorities and identifies actions for housing, climate change, economic development, transportation and mobility, infrastructure, heritage protection, arts and culture, food systems, parks and recreation, environmental protection and overall community well-being.
+The Cumberland OCP lays out a long-term vision, goals and policies to guide growth and change in the community over 10 years and beyond.
+The OCP also sets priorities and identifies policies for housing, climate change, economic development, transportation and mobility, infrastructure, heritage protection, arts and culture, food systems, parks and recreation, environmental protection and overall community well-being.

 The draft OCP bylaw has been posted to this site for feedback on proposed land use designations and policy updates.